 OPC UA user and Client Authentication reduce the risk of a legitimate Client being used to mount a resource exhaustion attack.
 Additionally, Server Auditing allows the detection of the Client if a resource exhaustion attack was carried out by a legitimate Client.
 Servers are also required to recycle OpenSecureChannel request that have not been completed (specified in OPC 10000-4), this will eliminate attacks from non-legitimate Clients.
 Resource exhaustion attacks do not apply to PubSub Systems, since no sessions or resources are allocated.

 OPC UA provides certification of OPC UA Applications.
-The lab testing and certification includes testing by injecting error and junk commands which might discover common faults.
+The lab testing and certification includes testing by injecting error and junk commands which could discover common faults.
 OPC Foundation stacks are also fuzz tested to ensure they are resilient to errors.
 Although a certified OPC UA Application does not guarantee fault free operation, the certified OPC UA Application is more likely to be resilient to application crashes caused by denial of service attacks.

 See 4.3.3 for a description of this threat.